 The absolutely best way to give information to potential buyers?
 A line sheet, or catalog and an order form.
 It's pure wholesale magic right at it's core.

 While a beautifully designed line sheet or catalog can make landing new accounts a breeze, everyone starts somewhere.
 If you need to DIY, it can be as simple as laying out a line sheet in Microsoft Word.
-(You can snag our line sheet template in the Resource Library!)
+(You can snag our line sheet template by joining us in Next Level.)